 Multiple thresholds can be defined for multiple performance metric sets in a single monitor using thresholdInfoList.
 The attribute monitorGranularityPeriod defines the granularity period to be applied.
+The value is a multiple of a supported granularity period for the measurements being monitored.